flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

 Once the commands are decoded by the GPU, it's time to convert the geometry received (vertices) into pixels.
 This will enable the system to apply texture mapping, effects and ultimately display it on a two-dimensional panel (your TV or monitor).
 To do this, the GPU allocates a pixel matrix that is used as a working area, this is called a **frame buffer**.
 Compared to the more complex [Sega Saturn](sega-saturn), the GPU only needs a single frame buffer.

-The GPU uses **triangles as primitives** to form 3D models.
-Being the only available primitive means that backgrounds and foregrounds make no difference in terms of composition (both are made of triangles).
-2D games inherit the same nature: They are just two triangles joined to form a quadrangle (though the GPU provides routines for constructing sprites automatically).

-The rasteriser is the unit in charge of converting vectors into triangles; and then into pixels.
-This is done by:
+The rasteriser is the unit in charge of converting vectors into lines, triangles or rectangles; and then into pixels.
+Now, the process differs drastically depending on the primitive requested [@graphics-spx]:

+- **Triangles** are the most complex (and versatile) type, which can be textured and shaded.
+- **Lines** are quicker to draw but naturally unfeasible for textured surfaces.
+They can still be shaded.
+- **Rectangles** are also faster but can only fit a [sprite](nes#tab-5-3-sprite-layer) of up to 256 x 256 pixels (a larger rectangle will duplicate the sprite's graphic).
+Even so, they offer no [affine transformation](super-nintendo#that-feature) (except X/Y flip), shading or effects.
+I suspect this was implemented to assist the implementation of 2D games.

+In the case of the triangle, being the only textured polygon, the rasteriser will:

-1. Grabbing each three-point vertex and calculating the edges.
+1. Grab each three-point vertex and calculate the edges.
 This forms a triangle.
-2. Analysing the area of the triangle to identify which pixels of the frame buffer they occupy.
-Any section of the triangle covering the **sampling point** is turned into a pixel.
+2. Analyse the area of the triangle to identify which pixels of the frame buffer they occupy.
+Only the section of the polygon covering the **sampling points** get turned into pixels.

 The generated pixels are not written into the frame buffer right away.
 Instead, they are sent to the next stages of the pipeline for further processing, which we'll see in the following paragraphs.